moneybutton/yours-core/architecture.md

 data to help find some content more easily rather than directly by hash.
 All the data will need to be organized in key/value fashion, since leveldb is a key/value store.

+The content and actions will consist of messages, handling comments and votes on those messages, information on other node(s) and other types of content like files, audio and video (in future).
+It should ideally be a threaded system in which a separate thread handles, the P2P application, listens to the network for incoming messages and handles alive requests so that the node table can be maintained.
+The p2p application should also be able to maintain sessions over a period of time so that it can handle messages which need to be broken down into multiple blocks and shared across the network.

 The primary interface of the full node is the p2p protocol.
 For MVP, there may or may not be other interfaces, such as a REST or RPC interface.